 - Display Your Plate and Tags.
 You will receive a license plate and current tags after completing your registration.
 These must be on display to legally operate the motorcycle on the road.

 Although the specific requirements vary by state, you’ll typically need to prove you’re the motorcycle owner and have established a residence in that jurisdiction.
-Most states have minimum insurance requirements to meet before issuing a plate and tags.
+Most states have minimum insurance requirements before issuing a plate and tags.

 Do You Need Proof of Insurance to Register a Motorcycle?

 If you purchase a motorcycle with a loan, you will likely need full insurance coverage for your bike.
 The most common limits in the United States are 25/50/25.

 That means you’d have $25k of bodily injury coverage per person, $50k of total bodily injury coverage, and $25k to cover damaged property.

 Some bigger states, such as California, require less than the national average.
 CA motorcycle owners have a 15/30/5 minimum policy to carry.